Trade Setup for Friday: Top 14 things to know before Opening Bell

 A high delivery percentage suggests that investors are showing interest in these stocks.

-Based on the lowest OI future percentage point, here are the top 15 stocks in which long unwinding was seen.
+Based on the lowest open interest (OI) future percentage point, here are the top 15 stocks in which long unwinding was seen.

-An increase in OI, along with a decrease in price, mostly indicates a build-up of short positions.
-Based on the OI future percentage, here are the top 15 stocks in which short build-up was seen.
+An increase in open interest, along with a decrease in price, mostly indicates a build-up of short positions.
+Based on open interest (OI) future percentage, here are the top 15 stocks in which short build-up was seen.

 Bulk Deals